What is it?

 - Dual channel fibre optic to 3Gb/s, HD or SD receiver

 - Vision 3

-- 3U frame with active front panel featuring smart CPU and integrated control panel for up to 20 Crystal Vision cards from the Vision range.
+- 3U frame with integrated control panel and smart CPU for up to 20 Crystal Vision cards from the Vision range.
 Includes two PSU3-VF power supplies for redundancy.
 Allows Ethernet connection to a PC

 You need a rear module to access your inputs and outputs...

 - Single slot frame rear module.
 Allows 20 FRX-VF in 3U.
 Gives access to two optical inputs and two 3Gb/s, HD or SD outputs per channel